COVID 19 Vaccine Information

 February 25 2021

-The COVID-19 vaccine is an important tool to protect New Yorkers from the COVID-19 virus and finally bring about an end to the pandemic in New York City and our nation.
+The COVID-19 vaccine is an important tool to protect New Yorkers from the COVID-19 virus.
 The NYC Department of Health and Mental Hygiene has stated its commitment to ensure that all New Yorkers can access these free, safe, and easy-to-administer vaccines.
-All New Yorkers ages 5 and older are eligible for the COVID-19 vaccine.
+All New Yorkers ages 6 months and older are eligible for the COVID-19 vaccine.

 New Yorkers can also get booster shots of the COVID-19 vaccine.
-Booster shots are now available at city-run sites, with or without an appointment; at pharmacies including CVS and Walgreens; and at many provider sites, including community health centers.
-CDC recommends everyone ages 12 years and older receive a COVID-19 vaccine booster after completing their primary COVID-19 vaccination series.
-Some people can receive two boosters.
+Booster shots are free and available at city-run sites, with or without an appointment; at pharmacies including CVS and Walgreens; and at many provider sites, including community health centers.
+Anyone 12 or over can get a COVID-19 booster shot formulated to target subvariants dominating U.S. infections.
+Now’s the time to get your COVID-19 booster and flu vaccine!
+CDC recommends everyone ages 5 years and older receive a COVID-19 vaccine booster after completing their primary COVID-19 vaccination series.
 People who are moderately or severely immunocompromised have specific COVID-19 vaccine recommendations, including recommendations for a booster.
 New York offers sites specific for immunocompromised individuals to schedule their vaccine here.
 Learn more about COVID-19 vaccine booster shots from the CDC.

-The spread of the omicron BA.2 variant in NYC underscores the need for COVID-19 prevention measures for all New Yorkers, including completing a primary COVID-19 vaccination series or getting a COVID-19 booster dose.
-Please continue to check the State’s website for the full list of eligible groups, and for answers to common questions, consult this COVID-19 Vaccine Facts page.
+The spread of variants underscores the need for COVID-19 prevention measures for all New Yorkers, including completing a primary COVID-19 vaccination series or getting a COVID-19 booster dose.
+Please continue to check the State’s website for more information, and for answers to common questions, consult this COVID-19 Vaccine Facts page.

 If you’re experiencing symptoms of COVID-19, you may qualify for new medications, which can decrease the possibility of hospitalization and death.
 These treatments are most effective within the first days of symptoms.
 Contact your provider to see if you qualify, and learn more about monoclonal antibody treatment here and new medications here.